Royal National Park Coastal Cabin Communities

-Royal National Park Coastal Cabin Communities are heritage-listed cabin communities in the Royal National Park, Lilyvale, City of Wollongong, New South Wales, Australia.
+Royal National Park Coastal Cabin Communities are heritage-listed cabin communities in the Royal National Park, Lilyvale, New South Wales, Australia.
 They were built from 1930 to 1950 by private citizens using their own initiative, resources and labour.
 It refers to the specific communities of Little Garie, Era and Burning Palms, also known collectively as the Royal National Park Coastal Shack Communities.
-The area is owned by the Department of Planning, Housing and Infrastructure.
+The area is owned by the Department of Planning, Housing & Infrastructure.
 It was added to the New South Wales State Heritage Register on 27 April 2012.